Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_notes.md

 +  )
 ```

-- Fire up a prepared containerf or testing.
+- Fire up a prepared container for testing.
 Container is beneficial as it allows us to mess around with the container's paths without messing up our own system.
 From the example repository I run

   ```bash
   sudo docker run --rm -it --name ubuntu-packaging --mount type=bind,source="$(pwd)",target=/mnt/cpack-example jaustar/debian-package-building-base